tpgit/UnOfficialLeptDocs/vs2008/package-contents.rst

    The Create Leptonica `prog\\` Projects AddIn.

 `LeptonicaVS2008Samples.zip`
-   Examples showing how to call leptonlib from c#.
+   Examples showing how to call liblept from c#.
+See :doc:`csharp-and-liblept` for more information.

 `checkprogs.py`
    Python script that checks for new or removed `prog\\` programs using